pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 ## Adding new root items

-When we installed the extension using `sunbeam extension install ./devdocs.sh`, an entry was added to the `extensions` array in `~/.config/sunbeam/config.json`.
+When we installed the extension using `sunbeam extension install ./devdocs.sh`, an entry was added to the `extensions` map in `~/.config/sunbeam/sunbeam.json`.

 ```json
 {